Data-Science-for-Linguists-2022/UDS-child-speech/README.md

 [`notebooks/`](https://github.com/Data-Science-for-Linguists-2022/UDS-child-speech/tree/main/notebooks) - all of my Jupyter notebooks

 [`resources/`](https://github.com/Data-Science-for-Linguists-2022/UDS-child-speech/tree/main/resources) - a collection of handy resources and notes for ease of access

+### License (WIP)

+"Everything besides the contents of decomp/data are covered by the MIT License contained at the same directory level as this README.
+All contents of decomp/data are covered by the CC-BY-SA 4.0 license."

+### Citations

+[The Universal Decompositional Semantics Dataset and Decomp Toolkit](https://aclanthology.org/2020.lrec-1.699) (White et al., LREC 2020)

+Hicks, D. (1990).
+Kinds of texts: Narrative genre skills among children from two communities.
+In A. McCabe (Ed.), *Developing narrative structure*.
+Hillsdale, NJ: Erlbaum.

+Additional references include:

+Berman, R. A. and D. I. Slobin (1994). *Relating events in narrative: A crosslinguistic de-velopmental study*.
+Hillsdale, NJ, Lawrence Erlbaum Associates.

+Heath, S. (1983). *Ways with words: Language, life and work in communities and classrooms*.
+Cambridge, Cambridge University Press.

+Quirk, R., S. Greenbaum, et al. (1972). *A grammar of contemporary English*.
+London, Longman.